How DG (Dollar General) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Even after significant investments in store operations and expansion, 3.8% of revenue drops to the bottom line.
+• Even after significant costs, 3.8% of revenue drops to the bottom line.

 Key Takeaways

-- DG's money comes overwhelmingly from consumables sales
+• DG’s money comes overwhelmingly from consumables sales in its vast store network.

-- High gross and net margins illustrate the power of DG's scale-driven, value-focused retail model
+• High gross and stable net margins illustrate the power of DG’s scale-driven, low-cost retail model.

-- Heavy investment in store operations and technology, balanced by efficiency in operating costs
+• Heavy investment in store expansion and supply chain, balanced by efficiency in operating costs.

-- Ongoing growth is driven by store expansion, resilient demand, and merchandising improvements
+• Ongoing growth is driven by new store openings, resilient demand for essentials, and operational improvements.

 Explore More Investment Opportunities